davidfstr/trycast/README.md

 ### main

+* `trycast()` now supports a `strict` parameter that controls whether it accepts `mypy_extensions.TypedDict` or Python 3.8 `typing.TypedDict` instances (which lack certain runtime type information necessary for accurate runtime typechecking).
+    * For now `strict=False` by default for backward compatibility with earlier versions of `trycast()`, but this default is expected to be altered to `strict=True` when/before trycast v1.0.0 is released.
 * Rename primary development branch from `master` to `main`
 * Recognize `Required[]` and `NotRequired[]` from [PEP 655], as imported from `typing_extensions`.